Kraft Dinner: Marketing

 The product was marketed as Kraft Dinner with the slogan "a meal for four in nine minutes for an everyday price of 19 cents."
-It was re-branded to Kraft Macaroni & Cheese in the United States and other countries, although the word "Dinner" still appears in small type on the U.S. version.
-In several markets it goes by different names; in the United Kingdom it is also marketed as Cheesey Pasta.
+It was re-branded to Kraft Macaroni & Cheese in the United States and other countries, although the word "Dinner" still appeared in small type on the U.S. version until the 2022 rebrand, and is referred to as the “Kraft Mac & Cheese Dinner” in the product webpage for the American variant.
+In several markets, it goes by different names; in the United Kingdom, it is also marketed as Cheesey Pasta.

-The product is heavily promoted toward children in the United States on television.
-When advertising to younger children, the television advertisement encourages the children to ask for "The Blue Box."
-In 2010 Kraft launched a $50 million multi-media marketing campaign with a nostalgia theme aimed at adults to promote all varieties of Kraft dinner.
+The product is heavily promoted to children in the United States on television.
+When advertising to younger children, the television advertisement encourages the children to ask for "The Blue Box".
+In 2010, Kraft launched a $50 million multi-media marketing campaign with a nostalgia theme aimed at adults to promote all varieties of Kraft Dinner.
 In Canada, Kraft has advertising programs intended to make the meal appealing to newly arrived immigrant groups.

-There are regular promotional tie-in versions of the Kraft Dinner, aimed at kids.
+There are regular promotional tie-in versions of the Kraft Dinner aimed at kids.
 Packages have come with pasta in the shapes of various characters popular with children, such as Looney Tunes, Super Mario Bros., and Star Wars.
 Kraft Foods has also released many products under the product banner.
-These include other versions of macaroni and cheese with different shaped pasta and different flavours, but it has also included completely different dishes, such as spaghetti, in several different flavours.
+These include other versions of macaroni and cheese with differently shaped pasta and different flavours, but it has also included completely different dishes, such as spaghetti, in several different flavours.

-In promotion of the introduction of its "Cheddar Explosion" variety of Kraft Dinner, Kraft sponsored the demolition of Texas Stadium April 11, 2010.
-In its last act of 2009 the Irving, Texas city council made Kraft Macaroni and Cheese the official sponsor of the demolition.
+In promotion of the introduction of its "Cheddar Explosion" variety of Kraft Dinner, Kraft sponsored the demolition of Texas Stadium on April 11, 2010.
+In its last act of 2009, the Irving, Texas city council made Kraft Macaroni and Cheese the official sponsor of the demolition.
 Kraft paid $75,000 to local charities and donated another $75,000 in Kraft products.
 A national essay contest directed at children who "have made a difference in their community" was held with the winner allowed to push the button initiating the controlled demolition.
 The winning essayist was 11-year-old Casey Rogers of Terrell, Texas, founder of a charity serving the homeless.